 While she can’t credit any specific moments of inspiration for her sound, Noelle has a clear intention behind every song.
 “I try to write lyrics that are empowering and inspiring,” she says, explaining that she actually draws a lot of motivation from her own lyrics.
 “I’ve been in low situations and written songs with lyrics that maybe weren’t true at the time I wrote them, but empowered me to make them true.”

 That empowering thread flows through all of Noelle’s singles, and she agrees it’s pretty ideal workout music.
-So it only made sense that Aaptiv collaborated with Noelle on a special treadmill workout featuring her brand new song “High For Me” with rapper and producer Kid Ink.

 Let’s talk about the new single with Kid Ink.
 In your own words, what’s “High For Me” about?

 “It’s about that moment when you’re falling for someone and you’re wondering if it’s too good to be true?
 I think we all experience that feeling whether it’s a moment in our relationships or careers.
 It’s just about that nervous feeling you get when something is going really great.
 It’s wondering, ‘this could be really dope, but will it be?’”